slavabdev/cookbook_ms3/Testing.md

     -  For users convenience they can filter recipes by category by clicking a particular button on the home page (category section).
     -  Users can search the recipes by title or  ingredients through all the recipe page.
 - As a **new visitor**, I want to see a modern website with a pleasant colour palette.
-    - The website (including the buttons, forms and content) is made in the one style and using pleasant colour palette.
+    - The website (including the buttons, forms and content) is made in one style and using pleasant colour palette.

 - As an **interested visitor** I want to easily create an account on the site;
-    - User can easily access to the rigistration page by clicking a corresponding link on the navigation bar or by clicking call to action butoon on the slider.
+    - User can easily access to the registration page by clicking a corresponding link on the navigation bar or by clicking call to action butoon on the slider.
 Registration process is quick and doesn't require a multiple actions.
 - As an **interested visitor** I want to have an ability to add/edit/delete my recipes on/from the website;
     - Every registered user have an ability to upload, edit and delete their own recipes.
 For users convenience, all these actions can be held from the Profile page.
 - As an **interested visitor** I want to easily navigate through recipes I posted;